Schemas

-In all scenarios you're prompted to select which repository you'd like to associate the schema with.
-You may also decide to exclude the schema from source control, in which case any changes to the schema will be ignored by source control.
+When a new schema is detected, you're prompted to select which repository you'd like to associate the schema with.
+You may also decide to exclude the schema, in which case any changes to the schema will be ignored by JadeGit.

 Until support for importing schemas from other repositories can be implemented, schemas need to be added to the same repository as others they're dependent on (super schemas & package providers).
 Otherwise, an error will be raised on commit indicating the prerequisite schema is unknown (because it doesn't exist in the repository changes are being extracted to).